bzminer/bzminer/README.md

             "oc_core_clock": 0, // set the core clock speed offset in MHz.
 0 = do not change, !0 = set clock speed offset

-            "oc_memory_clock": 0 // set the memory clock speed offset in MHz.
+            "oc_memory_clock": 0, // set the memory clock speed offset in MHz.
 0 = do not change, !0 = set memory speed offset

-        }]
+            "oc_lock_core_clock": 0, // Lock the core clock to a specific mhz, if device allows it

+            "oc_lock_memory_clock": 0 // Lock the memory clock to a specific mhz, if device allows it }]
 }
 ```